 For lightning strikes and other emergency situations, know that emergency doctors at Dignity Health Central Coast provide care with a philosophy of care, dignity, and respect.

-In the rare chance that a person gets struck by lightning, our doctors at Dignity Health Central Coast can treat the symptoms that may result.
+In the rare chance that a person gets struck by lightning, our doctors at Dignity Health St. John's can treat the symptoms that may result.

 Symptoms of a lightning strike include: